-The purpose of the objectives proposed by the After-School All-Stars (Tampa Bay) 21st CCLC program is to demonstrate improvement in knowledge, not simple improvement in grades.
+The purpose of the objectives proposed by the Tampa After School All Stars (Memorial) 21st CCLC program is to demonstrate improvement in knowledge, not simple improvement in grades.
 Therefore, for the purposes of this summative evaluation, it is most appropriate to compare grading periods to determine whether there was knowledge and skill growth among students participating in the 21st CCLC program.
-The process for evaluating objectives included the identification of each student's earliest available Fall grade for each course and their latest Spring course grade for the same course.
-For some students, the second grading period is a more accurate assessment of their baseline performance prior to the mid-year, but the summative evaluation data are analyzed in keeping with the general expectations of the USED, which explores the first Fall grade with the final Spring grade.
+The process for evaluating objectives included the identification of each student's earliest available Fall grade for each course (first, second, or third quarter grades) and their fourth-quarter Spring course grade for the same course (students are not analyzed if they do not have fourth-quarter grades, as per instruction of the FLDOE).
+For some students, the second grading period is a more accurate assessment of their baseline performance prior to the mid-year, but the summative evaluation data are analyzed in keeping with the general expectations of the USED, which explores the first available Fall/Spring grade with the fourth-quarter Spring grade.